reinevernunft13/travel-finder-backend/README.md

 3. Create a MongoDB database by initializing the 'travelpackages' collection.
 ## 🧪 Testing

-- The output for each search input should follow this format.

-By entering 'Mad' (and sending the requesting in the req.body):
+The output for each search input must follow a standard format.
+For example, by entering 'Mad' (and sending the request in the req.body):

 ```
 { "city_name": "Mad" }